-Tubular elasticised support bandages are tubular bandages that do not provide graduated compression.This may include support hosiery such as flight socks and elastic support stockings, provided the claim is supported with the relevant diagnosis and a directive recommending their use for the treatment of arthritic joints and associated oedema.
-The directive must comply with all requirements outlined in the ACFI User Guide.
+Tubular elasticised support bandages are tubular bandages that do not provide graduated compression.
+Support hosiery such as flight socks and elastic support stockings can be included in an ACFI claim provided there is a relevant diagnosis and a directive recommending their use for the treatment of arthritic joints and associated oedema.
+The directive must comply with the requirements of the ACFI User Guide.

 The conditions that ACFI 12.12b relate to are:

 - chronic skin conditions.

 Tubular compression garments and/or compression bandages are used to manage non-arthritic oedema and deep vein thrombosis as the need for graduated compression of the affected limb is essential.
 Quality medical grade garments designed to control swelling and assist with lymphatic drainage are essential (refer to the Best Practice for the Management of Lymphoedema guidelines).

 For ACFI claims involving non-arthritic oedema or deep vein thrombosis, contemporaneous evidence would need to be provided demonstrating that it is necessary to apply compression garments which are:

 - appropriately applied and removed in accordance with the directive for the procedure.

 5. Is there an approved compression garment list?

 The department does not produce such a list.
 It is expected that the health professional providing the directive for treatment has the clinical expertise within their scope of practice to identify the appropriate garments for treating these complex health care conditions.